mrciolino/wiki-backup/Events/finding-ralindu.md

 ## Locating The Ruby and A Lich
-The party seeks out a giant ruby they saw in a vision after pulling a card from the deck of many things.
-Using [Dio](/items/dio), they find the location of the ruby to be on a mountainside in the [Celestial Vale](/locations/Mardun/celestial-vale) to the west of [Fywick](/locations/Mardun/Fywick).
-They find [Ralindu Kosimostrovu Phorumdi](/characters/ralindu) the lich sealed inside the Ruby.
+The [Low Bar Brawlers](/organizations/low-bar-brawlers) received a vision from a card of the [Deck of Many Things](/items/Deck_Of_Many_Things) of a massive ruby.
+After the [Battle of Fywick](/Events/the-battle-of-fywick) they used [Dio](/items/dio) to locate the ruby.
+They flew to its location in the [Celestial Vale](/locations/Mardun/celestial-vale) west of Fywick.
+Upon finding it, they noticed a humanoid shape trapped within.
+[Spoops](/characters/spoops) then used [Earth Terror](/items/Earth-Terror) to shatter the ruby, freeing Ralindu.

+Ralindu then introduced himself as the Lich Lord Ralindu Kosimostrovu Phorumdi.
 Upon releasing him, he provides guidance to the party and accompanies them on the flying ship.